KenKundert/emborg/doc/index.rst

 BorgBase_.
 I have experience with both, and both seem quite good.
 One I have not tried is Hetzner_.

+*Borg* supports many different ways of excluding files and directories from your backup.
+Thus it is always possible that a small mistake results essential files from being excluded from your backups.
+Once you have performed your first backup you should :ref:`mount <mount>` the most recent archive and then carefully examine the resulting snapshot and make sure it contains all the expected files.

 Finally, it is a good idea to practice a recovery.
 Pretend that you have lost all your files and then see if you can do a restore from backup.
 Doing this and working out the kinks before you lose your files can save you if you ever do